Hey Hey, Ho Ho, QuickTime 7.4 Has Got To Go

 So what is it?
 Is it a QuickTime bug or an After Effects bug?
 Is it some kind of evil DRM monster rearing its ugly head?
 Honestly, I’d have to guess it’s all three.

 Apple recently announced that it’s going to allow movie rentals through iTunes. iTunes uses QuickTime to play video.
 Therefore, QuickTime is responsible for making sure you’re allowed to watch the rented movie you’re trying to play.
-According to Apple’s FAQ, you have 24 hours to finish watching the movie from the minute you first hit play.
+According to Apple’s FAQ article, you have 24 hours to finish watching the movie from the minute you first hit play.
 So how would they manage something like that?
 Obviously they’d have to put some sort of timer into QuickTime that periodically checks to make sure that you’re still allowed to be accessing the video.
 But how often should it check?
 Every ten minutes?

 But many videos QuickTime handles have no DRM at all.
 Take, for example, a file you’re exporting from Final Cut or After Effects.
 Those files would obviously have no protection.
 But how would QuickTime know the difference?
 Perhaps a small bit of information at the beginning of the file?